stickshift/stickshift.github.io/articles/llama-12344/index.md

 Next, we'll implement the `LlamaGenerator` module that combines `LlamaModel` with `LlamaCausalLMHead`.
 Given a sequence of token ids, `LlamaGenerator` starts by predicting the next token in the sequence before feeding the predicted token back into the model in an autoregressive decoding loop. `LlamaGenerator` continues generating new tokens until it predicts a stop token or exceeds the `max_tokens` parameter.

 :::{note}
 This is not a production-grade implementation.
-I've intentionally left out standard optimizations such as query and key caching for the sake of keeping the logic cleaner and easier to understand.
+I've intentionally left out standard optimizations such as key / value caching for the sake of keeping the logic cleaner and easier to understand.
 :::

 ```{code-cell} python